IMAU-oceans/Lorenz/README.md

     srun ./HIM < input          # the HIM executable needs an ascii file 'input' as argument

+Probably the easiest editor to use on Lorenz is **nano**.
+Also **vi** can be used but it has a steeper learning curve.
+Simply create (or edit) the file by typing:

+    nano submit.sh

+or

+    vi submit.sh

 For an example that shows how to run a **python** job on the compute nodes click [here](python_example.md)